audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 **Value:** Unbound (not defined).

 * **BASE** : \[string] The Audacity installation directory.
 * **DATA** : \[string] The Audacity data directory.
-This is where the audacity.cfg, plug-inregistry.cfg and EQCurves.xml files are located.
+This is where the audacity.cfg, pluginregistry.cfg and EQCurves.xml files are located.
 * **DOCUMENTS** \[string] The system default documents directory.
 * **HELP** : \[string] The installation directory for the Audacity Manual (note that the Manual may not exist).
 * **HOME** : \[string] The current user's "[home](https://en.wikipedia.org/wiki/Home\_directory)" directory.
-* **PLUG-IN** : \[string list] The Nyquist plug-in search path.
-This includes the directories where Audacity looks for Nyquist plug-ins, and other Nyquist related files.
+* **PLUG-IN** : \[string list] The Nyquist plugin search path.
+This includes the directories where Audacity looks for Nyquist plugins, and other Nyquist related files.
 Not all directories are currently used and some are for legacy support only.
 * **SYS-TEMP** : \[string] The system temp directory.
 * **TEMP** : \[string] The Audacity temp directory.
 This is where unsaved project data is temporarily stored.
-* **USER-PLUG-IN** : \[string] The default path for user plug-ins.
+* **USER-PLUG-IN** : \[string] The default path for user plugins.

 ### \*SYSTEM-TIME\* <a href="#system_time" id="system_time"></a>